alysivji/notes/python/fluent_python.md

 * [`numbers` base class](https://docs.python.org/3/library/numbers.html)
 * [`abc` - Abstract Base Class](https://docs.python.org/3/library/abc.html)
     * use to define custom abstract base classes (ABCs)
+    * ABCs are interface declarations that may optionally provide concrete method implementations

 We would define a custom ABC when we have classes that implement methods with the same name which represent different things, i.e. `artist.draw()` vs `gunslinger.draw()`